CobaldAnnotation/CobaldEng/README.md

 # The conversion of the Compreno markup to the UD format

-Please refer to this paper if you mention the CoBaLD conversion (Compreno to UD) in your work
+Please refer to this paper if you mention the CoBaLD conversion (Compreno to UD) in your work:
 ```
 Ivoylova Alexandra, Dyachkova Darya, Petrova Maria, Michurina Mariia.
 2023.
 The problem of linguistic markup conversion: the transformation of the Compreno